- 50+ most common job interview questions: Sample Questions

 - Are there any other final questions or things that you would like to know about me?
 It’s important to clear all the doubts of interviewers before leaving.

-- If I get selected from this interview, what’ll be my next step?
+- If I get selected for this interview, what’ll be my next step?

 - Is there any specific thing about my profile that concern you?
 Ask this question to find out if the interviewers have any doubts about you.
 Make sure to clear them up!